conceptcartography/conceptcartography/docs/concepts/non-dominant-hermeneutical-marginalization.md

 ## 📖 Definitions

-> Non-dominant marginalization occurs when social groups are able to render their experiences intelligible, but their conceptual resources are not respected by the dominant group (Mason 2011, 298).
+> "non-dominant hermeneutical marginalization describes unwarranted epistemic exclusions.
+Non-dominant marginalization occurs when social groups are able to render their experiences intelligible, but their conceptual resources are not respected by the dominant group" (Goldstein 2022, 1865; cf. Mason 2011, 298).

 ## 💡 Examples